 Some model tanks' box art included images of items not included in the box.
 When Tamiya began exporting these, indications of the possibility of applying false advertising laws started to become a problem.
 Tamiya dealt with this by erasing the items and retouching the backgrounds.

-What's your Tamiya worth?
+What's your Tamiya worth in 2021?
 Here are some recently sold items.

 |Tamiya 58001 Ra 1201 1 12 R C Porsche Rsr 934 Turbo||10/2021||£2 239.64|